DIY Cabinet Door Mounted Garbage Can

 Step Three

 Sand the garbage can again.
 I sand to 120 or 150, when painting, and 220 when staining.
-Wipe away all dust with a slightly damp cloth.
-Then apply your finish.
-Let dry.
+Wipe away all dust again with a tack cloth or a slightly damp cloth.
+Then you can apply your finish.

 Step Four

 Now, you’re ready to attach your angle brackets.
 Pick the right size for your door.
-I used 1 on each side and the bottom.
+I used 1 on each side of the top and 1 on the bottom.

 Step Five

-Attach the can to your door by pre-drilling the screw holes.
-Make sure you use screws that aren’t too long for your door.
-Pop in a little garbage bag and enjoy never having to see that garbage can again. 🙂
+Pop in a little garbage bag and enjoy never having to see that ugly garbage can again. ๐

 See More DIY Projects from this Master Bathroom Remodel